Modelling the M&SWJR

 M&SWJR 0-4-4T in OO Gauge, converted from (believe it or not) a Tri-ang 0-6-0T "Jinty".

 If RTR conversions are a possibility for you, one or two options have been described over the years – including the use of a Triang Jinty to produce an M&SWJR 0-4-4T, and a Mainline (now Bachmann) J72 to create an 0-6-0T.
-The articles describing these projects are listed on the next page.
+These conversion projects are shown here.

 Apart from that, I have always wondered how the Bachmann Collett Goods might transform into the ex-M&SWJR 0-6-0 No. 1006 as it looked after being Swindonised.
 The dimensions are a little off, but with a different cab and a few other modifications it might be possible to do an approximation.

 For the kit-builder, most of what is currently available for locos is in 4mm – with the Roxey Mouldings (ex-Albion) kits at the forefront.
 This includes one of the North British 4-4-0s in unrebuilt condition, while the rest are in GWR condition.
 You can see the Roxey kits illustrated towards the end fo this page.
 One thing to look out for in terms of kits is that the M&SWJR locos were bought in from some of the main outside contractors.
 This means that some loco kits may be marketed as independent locos or belonging to another company – such as the Beyer Peacock 2-4-0Ts.